 24 Apr The Distributed Teams Support Series Part V – How To Hold Digital Meetings

-You have to start with a structure.
+When it comes to holding meetings remotely you have to start with a structure.
 This is an ideal time to take stock of what meetings are working, and what ones aren’t.
 Do all of them need to keep happening?
 Which types are a priority?
 And which ones are necessary?
 Having reviewed the essential meetings in a given week, month or quarter, you’ll know which of these will best support your overall business objectives and equally your people.
 Perhaps it’s a daily 15-minute stand-up or check-in.
 Maybe it’s weekly team sync on planned versus executed priorities.
 Or it could be regular 1:1’s with your people as well as quarterly sessions planning company goals.

 Whatever way you prioritise these, create a schedule in consultation with your team.
 This ensures everyone is included in the process and more willing to be an active participant rather than waking up to a bunch of new meeting notifications flooding their calendars without context.
 Be flexible and adapt the schedule of essential meetings as you go following continuous feedback from your people.

 For example, you might find your team has a critical deliverable one week and needs to focus their energy and attention on this.
 Maybe instead of always holding meetings remotely, collaboration moves to digital tools and shared documents are developed on priorities and updates.
 This way, your team can contribute when they have the time to do so.
 Be sure to set clear expectations such as when you are online, you are available to jump on a quick call.
 Leave space in your calendar for the occasional ad hoc remote meetings that might be required.

 These are a great way to stay connected to your people and have the best insight into workflow.
 Time-wise, ideally daily stand-ups need to be 15-20 minutes max which start on time and become a part of your people’s routine.
 These should be focused sessions which address three areas.